curiousTauseef/nyla/nyla.solutions.core/README.md

 //Two arguments can be passed where the first is the calling object
-//The debugger will prepend the calling objects class name to the logged output Debugger.println(this,"This is a DEBUG level message");
+//The debugger will prepend the calling objects class name to the logged output Debugger.println(this, "This is a DEBUG level message");

 //Debugger can be used to efficiently print exception information text = null;